rocketmlhq/rmldnn/tutorials/self_supervised_inpainting/README.rst

     mpirun -np 4 -x CUDA_VISIBLE_DEVICES=0,1,2,3 \
     rmldnn --config= ./config_inpaint_feature_extraction.json

 `rmldnn` will configure the run and start training the model.
-We will tain for 100 epochs, and can monitor the progress by looking at the time decay of the loss value, which is reported in the log file ``out_inpaint_feature_extraction_train.txt``:
+We will train for 100 epochs, and can monitor the progress by looking at the time decay of the loss value, which is reported in the log file ``out_inpaint_feature_extraction_train.txt``: